Advantage is a proud partner of city, county, & state government agencies, archives, historical societies & state libraries across the county

-No follow up questions needed, you will know.
+No, follow up questions needed, you will know.

-If you do not feel your current provider can, or is willing to answer the questions above, or you suddenly find yourself with out a provider…we would like you to know that there is an alternative.
+If you do not feel your current provider can or is willing to answer the questions above, or you suddenly find yourself without a provider…we would like you to know that there is an alternative.
 We built Advantage Preservation specifically to address the deficiencies in the industry.
-We came together from different areas in the preservation and newspaper publishing communities because we are not happy with how publishers and libraries are being treated.
-We have designed a preservation solution with clear and open answers to all the above questions, as well as a dedication to quality and a focus on marketing your history.
-Our program is designed to care for newspaper publishers and libraries equally.
+We came together from different areas in the preservation and newspaper publishing communities because we are not happy with the current treatment of publishers and libraries.
+We have designed a preservation solution with clear and open answers to all the above questions.
+Our dedication dictates our approach to quality and a focus on marketing your history.
+We designed our program to care for newspaper publishers and libraries equally.

 Please remember to contact your current vendor to make sure they are taking care of your history

-The history recorded in the documents from communities across the country, is invaluable.
-Newspapers, atlases, almanacs, personal journals, directories, government documents…and even yearbooks can put historical events in perspective, and allow us to view those events through the lens of someone who was there and witnessed “history as it happened”.
+The history recorded in the documents from communities across the country is invaluable.
+Newspapers, atlases, almanacs, personal journals, directories, government documents, and even yearbooks can put historical events in perspective and allow us to view those events through the lens of someone who was there and witnessed “history as it happened.”
 It also allows us to connect to our past in a real and tangible way.
-This cultural asset must be protected and preserved so future generations can can have access to the documents that would otherwise be lost to the erosion of time if they remained on fragile paper.
-The only true way to ensure its survival, is through microfilming.
+This cultural asset must be protected and preserved so future generations can have access to the documents that would otherwise be lost to the erosion of time if they remained on fragile paper.
+The only true way to ensure its survival is through microfilming.

 A digital archive allows you to give your historical documents a new life, and give your community an easy-to-use resource, by converting your local newspaper microfilm, and other historical documents, to a fully-searchable digital archive.
 The Community History Archives serve as a practical means to explore and discover content that was not easily accessible before.
-Preserving the historic content on microfilm ensures that the “first rough draft of history” is available for future generations.
-Using digitization as a supplement (not a replacement) to your long term archival strategy, it opens up a very real way for the members of your community to connect with their history.
+Preserving the historical content on microfilm ensures that the “first rough draft of history” is available for future generations.
+Using digitization as a supplement (not a replacement) to your long term archival strategy, it opens up a genuine way for the members of your community to connect with their history.

-The content contained on paper documents give a firsthand account and informs our perspective of history, that shaped not only your community, but also your state, and the nation…from a local perspective.
-Although historical newspaper imaging is our specialty, we have equal passion for all historic documents, including vital records, family bibles, transcripts, journals, and more.
+The content contained on paper documents give a firsthand account and informs our perspective of history, that shaped not only your community, but also your state, and the nation from a local perspective.
+Although historical newspaper imaging is our specialty, we have an equal passion for all historical documents, including vital records, family bibles, transcripts, journals, and more.
 All documents and fragile papers are evaluated and processed to assure proper care and accurate conversion.
 Our experience covers a broad range of document types from a few days, a few years, or even 300 years ago.
 All phases of the archival document imaging process, such as preparation, document scanning, document indexing, etc., are managed effectively by the experienced team at Advantage.
 We work closely with our clients through the entire lifecycle of the project utilizing proven project management and preservation methodologies.

 Historical preservation is far from our only area of expertise!
-Our dedicated commercial document imaging solution division AdvantageIMS, is dedicated to providing solutions for more documents critical your business or organization.
+Our dedicated commercial document imaging solution division AdvantageIMS is dedicated to providing solutions for more documents critical to your business or organization.
 Archiving and retrieving information may not be your core competency.
 It is ours.
 We provide solutions tailored to your specific requirements.
-Advantage Archives commercial division has provided document management solutions for many years.
-We pride ourselves in our understanding of business documents and their impact on your bottom line.
+Advantage Archives’ commercial division has provided document management solutions for many years.
+We pride ourselves on our understanding of business documents and their impact on your bottom line.
 We listen to your needs and requirements and design a solution specific to your company and its’ clients.